Half marathon training plan for beginners

 Nutrition and hydration

-You don’t need to make major changes to your diet when training for your first half marathon - following a healthy, balanced diet is often enough.
-But the following tips can help:
+You don’t need to make major changes to your diet when training for your first half marathon.
+These tips can help you:

-Protein: As your running distances increase, your body will build muscle - particularly in your legs and core.
-It needs protein to do this, so make sure you get enough from your meals.
+• Protein: As your running distances increase, your body will build muscle.
+To support your muscles, make sure you get enough protein from your meals.
 Good sources of protein include nuts, lentils, beans, meat, fish, eggs, tofu and dairy.

-Alcohol: If you drink, it’s best to avoid it or cut down the amount you consume while following your half marathon plan.
+• Alcohol: If you drink, it’s best to avoid it or cut down while following your half marathon plan.

 Nutrition: Our guide to distance running nutrition

 It’s normal to pick up the odd niggle here and there while training for a half marathon.
-If you notice any pain or discomfort, take a couple of days off running and rest - this is often enough for any issues to resolve themselves.
+If you notice any pain or discomfort, take a couple of days off running and rest.
+But listen to your body.
+If pain persists, consult a physio or running coach.
+They can spot form issues that cause injuries.

 More information: Injury prevention guides

-A pair of supportive, comfortable running shoes is essential for getting the most out of your half marathon training.
-It’s really worth investing in running shoes (rather than wearing general exercise footwear) since they come with key features that help your running and reduce your injury risk:
+1. Running shoes: A pair of supportive, comfortable running shoes is essential for getting the most out of your half marathon training.
+It’s really worth investing in running shoes (rather than wearing general exercise footwear) since they come with key features that help your running and reduce your injury risk.

-• Running caps/visors: Lightweight headwear with built-in sweatbands keeps the sun and sweat out your eyes.
+• Running caps and visors: Lightweight headwear with built-in sweatbands keeps the sun and sweat out your eyes.

 • Water bottles: With ergonomic designs, they’re easy to hold when you’re running.

-• Water bottle belts and packs: Comfortable and convenient ways to carry water.
+• Belts and packs: Comfortable and convenient ways to carry water, energy gels and valuables.

 Enjoy the journey with your half marathon training plan